Citizenship and Immigration Status Requirements for all Programs

 1. Lawfully present non-qualified aliens, who may be eligible for state funded assistance if they meet all other eligibility requirements:

-• Abused aliens who are a relative of a U.S. citizen with an approved I-130 petition but do not meet the other requirements of battered immigrants, as described in WAC 388-424-0001.
+• Abused immigrants who are a relative of a U.S. citizen with an approved I-130 petition but don't meet the other requirements of battered immigrants, as described in WAC 388-424-0001.

-• Abused aliens who have self-petitioned under the Violence Against Women Act (VAWA) but have not yet received the Notice of "Prima Facie" eligibility, as described in WAC 388-424-0001.
+• Abused immigrants who have self-petitioned under the Violence Against Women Act (VAWA) but have not yet received the Notice of "Prima Facie" eligibility, as described in WAC 388-424-0001.

 • Applicants for: